 - Other signal output data: stop-loss and take-profit order

 After receiving the information it is the responsibility of the client recipient to act on it in a timely fashion.

-Products from global investment platform eToro lets you copy the trades of an individual high-return trader (TopTrader Portfolio) of buy into one of its CopyPortfolios.
-These are composed either of a collection of individual traders or a collection of investment products, such as CFDs, ETFs and forex.
+Products from global investment platform eToro let you copy the trades of an individual high-return trader (TopTrader Portfolio) of buying into one of its CopyPortfolios.
+These are composed either of a collection of individual traders or a collection of investment products, such as CFDs, ETFs, and forex.

 Although strictly not automated trading in that there is a human being making trades in the case of the TopTrader Portfolios, it is a quick and easy way to get some of the benefits of passive investing in terms of relying on the expertise of others with minimal effort at your end.

-CopyPortfolios (and CopyTraders) are not robot or signal services as such, but don’t forget that a program is ultimately only as good as the programmer.
+CopyPortfolios (and CopyTraders) are not a robot or signal services as such but don’t forget that a program is ultimately only as good as the programmer.

 One such example comes from broker Europefx, with its RoboX brand that specialises in smart trading strategies.

-Answer a simple questionnaire and then see your answers used to create personalised trading startegies, courtesy of the proprietary Tradency algorithm.
+Answer a simple questionnaire and then see your answers used to create personalised trading strategies, courtesy of the proprietary Tradency algorithm.
 The algo scans a database stuffed with more than a billion trading strategies.
-Profitable trading strategies are recommended in reatime and matched to your trading profile.
+Profitable trading strategies are recommended in real-time and matched to your trading profile.